 Where am I going with this?
-Drugs can mask, band-aid, cover up, and override bullshit nutrition plans, cardio regimens, training styles, and mediocre genetics.
+Drugs can mask, band-aid, cover-up, and override bullshit nutrition plans, cardio regimens, training styles, and mediocre genetics.

 This unfortunately even falls back on the initial sought after, reputable personal trainer’s the Insta-trainers hired.
 As some of these bigger name coaches push the envelope on the chemical aspect as well.

-I mean an active IFBB pro or a past IFBB pro that looked great and has been around for years if not decades is pretty much locked into his methods, regardless how asinine they are.
+I mean an active IFBB pro or a past IFBB pro that looked great and has been around for years if not decades is pretty much locked into his methods, regardless of how asinine they are.

 So now you also have a number of chemical protocols available, and chances are you also have good chemical sources to help your clients with.
 Don’t mention this part to your followers!
 Just the usual, WORK HARD, NEVER GIVE UP, etc.

-At this point you can start turning out newbie after newbie with stellar results.
+At this point, you can start turning out newbie after newbie with stellar results.
 Pictures are infiltrating the internet, your regurgitated posts are becoming more frequent, maybe you’re adding some of your own input here and there and the resume is building.

 The Deal Clincher

-So you’ve been turning out people left and right with your basic fish, rice, and asparagus diets, a weekly “refeed” or cheat meal and of course T3, Clenbuterol, GH, and Tren to name a few helpers.
+So you’ve been turning out people left and right with your basic fish, rice, and asparagus diets, a weekly “refeed” or cheat meal, and of course T3, Clenbuterol, GH, and Tren to name a few helpers.